CALS 183 Communication Methods

 Look up when lab rooms are free

 Course Description: This course will develop your public speaking skills for presentations at UVM and in your life beyond.
 You will learn how to give excellent oral presentations that are appropriate for different audiences.
 While improving your public speaking skills you will conduct research and select appropriate media to make dynamic presentations.
-During our class you will give and critique many presentations as well as critiquing professional presentations in and outside of class.
+During our class you will give and critique many presentations as well as critiquing professional presentations outside of class.

 Why is This Course